Account

 The Tour De France is one of the world’s most-watched sporting events, with hundreds of thousands gathering along the raceway and millions watching at home.

-The Tour de France 2025 will begin in Lille on the 5th July and finish in Paris on the 27th.
-Whether you’re a new or longstanding fan of the race, why not make 2025 the year you swap the sofa for the side of the road?
-With our Dover to Calais ferries, you can get to France easier than ever before for the Tour De France, with up to 14 daily sailings and a 90-minute crossing.
+The Tour de France 2026 will begin in Lille on 4th July and finish in Paris on 26th July.
+Whether you’re a new fan or a long-time follower of the race, why not make 2025 the year you swap the sofa for the roadside?
+With our Dover to Calais ferries, travelling to France for Tour De France trips is easier than ever, with up to 14 daily sailings and a 90-minute crossing.

 Tour de France race